-Read on as I share five ways to communicate better with your partner or significant other.
+Here are five ways to communicate better with your partner or significant other.

 1. Listen Actively, Without Interrupting

 One of the essential aspects of effective communication is listening actively.
-In a relationship, knowing that you are being heard strengthens the connection you have with your partner.
+In a relationship, knowing that you are being heard strengthens your connection with your partner.
 So when your partner is speaking, it’s not enough to acknowledge that you are listening—as with nodding your head or saying “yes.”
 But it would help if you also showed that you understand what is being said by your partner.

 You show your partner that you understand what they are saying with a smile, or you can reply with “I understand.”